|►||About the Center|

 Please submit all your application material to the EU Center by the due dates.

 All of the following materials must be submitted to the International Programs & Exchanges office (IPE), via their program application website, by the application deadline:

 ___Copies of transcripts sent to the EU Center of Excellence of Seattle

 ___Note on IPE's application form that you are applying to TASP

 In the statement of purpose, students should explain how their academic and personal experiences have prepared them to participate in the Trans-Atlantic Studies program, and how the program will complement and further their undergraduate or graduate education.
 See also the selection criteria listed under the eligibility section (above).

-Letters of recommendation can come from faculty or instructors or TAs.
-At least one of the recommendations should come from a permanent UW faculty member.
+The letter of recommendation can come from faculty or instructors or TAs.

 Students in the Trans-Atlantic Studies Program pay their regular UW home tuition for 1.5 quarters and receive 20-25 UW credits for their work in Bath.
 Students participating in the full academic year option pay 3 quarters of UW tuition.
 Students on the program will maintain concurrent UW enrollment, which allows them to keep their UW student status for financial aid and count transferred classes towards residence credit requirements for graduation.
 UW students will pay the their UW tuition fees, plus a concurrent enrollment fee to the International Programs and Exchanges Office.
 There are NO additional tuition or fees at the University of Bath.
 Students are responsible for their own housing and transportation, but travel grants are usually available.